 After fiduciary income tax liability is calculated, two credits can be subtracted.
 If the estate or trust is considered to be a resident of Arizona and also a resident of another state or country, the estate or trust will be allowed a tax credit against the Arizona income tax liability for taxes paid to the other state or country.
-In 2010, \$3,687,503 was claimed as credit for taxes paid to other states or countries.
-Additionally, if the trust or estate makes a contribution to the Clean Elections Fund, a credit may be claimed for that contribution.
-The total clean elections tax credits claimed in 2010 by estates and trust was \$932.
+In 2012, \$9,802,680 was claimed as credit for taxes paid to other states or countries.
+Additionally, if the trust or estate makes a contribution to the Clean Elections Fund, a credit may be claimed for that contribution if made prior to the repeal date effective August 2, 2012.
+The total clean elections tax credits claimed in 2012 by estates and trust was \$156.
 Both credits are a direct reduction to tax liability.

-SUMMARY OF FIDUCIARY INCOME TAX EXPENDITURES - TAX YEAR 2010
+SUMMARY OF FIDUCIARY INCOME TAX EXPENDITURES - TAX YEAR 2012